xplosionmind/tommi.space/content/zibaldone/2023-10-31-Rethinking-my-digital-space.md

 The whole point of rethinking tommi.space is about shifting the focus away from its technical aspects and highlighting the beautiful messy digital portrait it is designed to be.
 Therefore, this post marks [the launch of **tommi.space version 2**](https://codeberg.org/tommi/firefox-monoline/releases/tag/v2 'tommi.space Version 2 tag on Codeberg').

-Still, I managed to gift this new version with a few minor technical changes, which I tackled in the [[tommi.space|tommi.space development log]].
+Still, I managed to gift this new version with a few minor technical changes, which I tackled in the [tommi.space development log](/tommi.space/).

 ## An actual, perpetual work-in-progress